 The School offers two doctoral degrees, the Doctor of Philosophy (PhD) and the Doctor of Public Health (DrPH).
 Both doctoral programs train candidates to create new knowledge and research and apply them to important public health issues and identify and implement potential solutions.
 They differ in their relative emphasis on the scholarship of application versus the scholarship of discovery:

 - PhD training places greater emphasis on creating new knowledge, with PhD recipients pursuing research and/or teaching as their career goal

 - DrPH training places greater emphasis on the application of science to public health leadership, practice, and program development

 The Doctor of Public Health (DrPH) can be obtained in:

 - Environmental Health Sciences

 - Population and Family Health (Leadership in Global Health and Humanitarian Systems)

 - Sociomedical Sciences

-The School also offers a Doctor of Philosophy (PhD) in:
+The Doctor of Philosophy (PhD) can be obtained in: